matthewrsilver/mudmux/README.md

 $ mudmux
 ```

-This script creates a tmux session on the host machine with several panes: one for running tintin++ inside a `mudmux-container` image, one that tails a log of in-game communications, and one running an editor to allow for note keeping.
+This script creates a tmux session on the host machine with several panes: one for running TinTin++ inside a `mudmux-container` image, one that tails a log of in-game communications, and one running an editor to allow for note keeping.
 Each of these panes will automatically run the appropriate content.
 As discussed above, iTerm2 tmux integration is used, so each of the tmux panes is represented as a native iTerm2 pane, allowing for easy scrolling among many other features.

 ![Medievia in mudmux](data/medievia_in_mudmux.png)

-### Running or restarting tintin
+### Running or restarting TinTin

-Sometimes it may be useful to run tintin by itself, without other features of mudmux.
-To attach to the docker, run tintin, and exit once finished without tmux, use:
+Sometimes it may be useful to run TinTin by itself, without other features of mudmux.
+To attach to the docker, run TinTin, and exit once finished without tmux, use:

 ```
 $ mudmux --no-tmux
 ```

-Alternatively, there are a variety of circumstances (crashes, accidentally sending `#end` rather than `#zap`, and so on)  under which one might need to run tintin again while a tmux session is attached.
+Alternatively, there are a variety of circumstances (crashes, accidentally sending `#end` rather than `#zap`, and so on)  under which one might need to run TinTin again while a tmux session is attached.

-To do so, simply run the tintin service through docker from the nested `mudmux` directory:
+To do so, simply run the TinTin service through docker from the nested `mudmux` directory:

 ```
-$ docker-compose run tintin
+$ docker-compose run TinTin
 ```

-This will create and attach to the docker, run tintin, and exit once tintin finishes.
+This will create and attach to the docker, run TinTin, and exit once TinTin finishes.

 ## Connecting to Medievia

-The full-height left pane starts tintin and loads all scripts but does not connect to Medievia, or any other game for that matter.
+The full-height left pane starts TinTin and loads all scripts but does not connect to Medievia, or any other game for that matter.
 Bcause mudmux is today heavily integrated with Medievia, commands to connect are already available.
-To start a session to medievia called `med`, just run the following at the tintin prompt:
+To start a session to medievia called `med`, just run the following at the TinTin prompt:

 ```
 connect